 Her employment background stretches across various environmental initiatives; these include Environmental Outreach Manager for the City of Richardson and Air Quality Manager for the City of Austin.

-While in Austin, she chaired the region’s Clean Air Coalition Advisory Committee and helped develop and implement three regional air quality improvement plans.
+While in Austin, she chaired the region’s Clean Air Coalition Advisory Committee and helped implement three regional air quality improvement plans.
 She was also a founding member of the City’s Climate Protection Team and played a vital role in the climate planning effort.
 Prior to serving at the City of Austin, she worked for the Texas Commission on Environmental Quality (TCEQ) on environmental policy issues.